CARMI: A Cache-Aware Learned Index with a Cost-based Construction Algorithm: Related Work

+CDFShop~\cite{marcus2020cdfshop} uses Pareto analysis to find Pareto optimal configuration for the static two-layer RMI.
+They use a parameter search strategy, which is not suitable for dynamic structures due to the exponentially large number of configurations in the search space.
+On the other hand, CARMI can automatically tune tree structures and model types at runtime through a new dynamic architecture and the cost-based algorithm.

+Besides, RadixSpline~\cite{radixspline} focuses more on building indexes in single pass and PLEX~\cite{stoian2021plex} is built on RS and retains only one hyper-parameter for more convenient use.
+LIPP\cite{wu2021updatable} uses entry types and a conflict degree metric to decide tree node layout.
+Mitzenmacher et al.~\cite{mitzenmacher2018model} build a learning bloom filter that uses neural network models to predict whether keywords belong to a certain set.
+In addition, there are several other works that apply the idea of the learned index to multi-dimensional indexes~\cite{ding2020tsunami, nathan2020learning} and spatial query processing~\cite{li2020lisa, wang2019learned, pandey2020case, qi2020effectively} to improve performance.

-In other parts of the database, many novel ideas that utilize machine learning techniques are also being proposed.
-Park et al. \cite{park2017database} applied machine learning techniques to approximate query processing.
+\techreport{ \textbf{Other Applications of ML in Database:} In other parts of the database, many novel ideas that utilize ML techniques have also been proposed.
+Park et al.~\cite{park2017database} applied ML techniques to approximate query processing.
 They found that the answer to each query revealed some degree of knowledge about the answer to another query.
 Because their answers come from the same underlying distribution that produced the entire dataset.
-Therefore, it is possible to use machine learning techniques to improve this knowledge and answer questions in a more organized manner instead of reading a lot of raw data.
-In addition, several research teams \cite{ortiz2018learning, marcus2018towards, krishnan2018learning, kipf2018learned} proposed the use of reinforcement learning and convolutional neural networks to predict cardinality and optimize queries.
+Therefore, it is possible to use ML techniques to improve this knowledge and answer questions in a more organized manner instead of reading a lot of raw data.
+In addition, several research teams~\cite{ortiz2018learning, marcus2018towards, krishnan2018learning, kipf2018learned, sun2021learned, wu2021unified} proposed the use of reinforcement learning, CNN, DNN and other AI related models to predict cardinality and optimize queries.

-Cumin et al. \cite{cumin2017data} proposed a rewriting technique of SQL query based on machine learning.
+Cumin et al.~\cite{cumin2017data} proposed a rewriting technique of SQL query based on ML.
 This technology can help data scientists formulate SQL queries and browse big data quickly and intuitively.
 At the same time, the user input can be minimized without manual tuple description or marking.

-Kraska et al. \cite{kraska2019sagedb} proposed a blueprint of a database that uses machine learning techniques in each part, and uses the characteristics of data distribution in the entire database structure to improve performance.
+Kraska et al. proposed a blueprint of a database that uses ML techniques in each part~\cite{kraska2019sagedb, kraska2021ml} to improve performance and discussed several ideas for designing new benchmarks~\cite{bindschaedler2021towards} for learned systems.
+ADCP~\cite{ma2020active}, an active data collection platform, and HAL~\cite{ma2020active}, a novel active learning technique to gather data in the database, are applied to handle the problem of performance degradation of ML models in use. }

-\section{CONCLUSION}
+\section{Conclusion}